finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### Enumerations

 A synonym on an enumeration provides mappings from the string values in the input document to the values of the enumeration.
-E.g. the fpml value \'Broker\' will be mapped to the Rosetta enum value *NaturalPersonRoleEnum.Broker* :
+E.g. the FpML value `Broker` will be mapped to the enumeration value `NaturalPersonRoleEnum.Broker` in Rosetta:

 ```
 enum NaturalPersonRoleEnum: <"The enumerated values for the natural person's role.">

   Broker <"The person who arranged with a client to execute the trade.">
     [synonym FpML_5_10 value "Broker"]
 ```

 #### External enumeration synonyms

-In an external synonym file `enum` synonyms are defined in a block after the type attribute synonyms, preceded by the keyword *enums* :
+In an external synonym file `enum` synonyms are defined in a block after the type attribute synonyms, preceded by the keyword `enums` :

 ```
 enums